tartley/genesis/README.txt

 How about the not-quite-as clever::
     url='G{url_root}/G{name}',
 Final alternative is to leave blank. :-(

-Should allow user to interactively supply values for undefined tags.

-Default template should include documentation.

-Doesn't preserve permissions on template files.

-Sdist contains a dist directory.
-Is this required?
-(Simply do a make clean before make sdist?)

 The config file is parsed using 'eval'.
 I'm not smart enough to know whether this is a security problem.